1. Hybrid serverside : Managing consent client side with your CMP

 We recommand to manage your serverside's tags through constraints, using a variable containing the list of optin categories.

-consent_categoriesand feed it with the user's consent from your CMP.
+Create an external variableconsent_categories and feed it with the user's consent from your CMP.
 We recommand that consent_categories is feeded by a list of categorie's ids.
-(You can also create one variable per category of course if needed)

-- 2. Create a constraint in your serverside container that rely on
+2. Create a constraint in your serverside container that rely on consent_categories